 Bill Norrie, the second longest serving mayor of Winnipeg (1979 - 1992), died on July 6, 2012.
 This is a look back at the early days of his political career.

 One thing that struck me while researching this post was Norrie's commitment to public service.
-Going right back to his junior high days, there doesn't seem a time that he wasn't an active member of a handful of organizations.
-Another characteristic of the man is that regardless of what he was involved in, he always reached the highest level in a very short time.
+Going right back to his junior high days, there doesn't seem a time that he wasn't an active member of a handful of organizations, most often in leadership roles.

 The Norrie family home (source)

 Bill Norrie was born in the City of St. Boniface in 1929 to Scottish immigrants William Sr. and Mary Rae.
 His sister Margaret was Scottish-born as well.
 The Norrie children grew up in the West End at 787 Banning Street, an address he resided at until he graduated from university in 1955.

 Norrie attended Principal Sparling School on Sherburn Street.
 While there, he was a captain of the school's cadet squadron and he graduated in 1944 as the boys honour student of the year and class valedictorian.

 From there, it was on to Daniel McIntyre Collegiate Institute where Norrie was involved in numerous activities, ranging from representing students on the war memorial committee to singing in the chorus.
 He was student body president in his final year.

 It was traditional for prominent high school students to sit on Eaton's Junior Executive Council.
 It was a cross between an advisory body and public relations team.
 They put on fashion shows and other special events and were expected to do a little modelling as well !